 We are going to show that our protocol has the load-balancing routing ability to prevent some nodes from being overloaded.
-Referring to Fig. 4.2, there are 1,500 nodes uniformly deployed in the network.
+We simulated an irregular network as shown in Fig. 13.
+There are 1,500 nodes uniformly deployed in the network.
 Routing from the source to the destination may come across holes or it may not.
-We randomly chose 50 pairs of source and destination nodes with distance more than 20 hops away for each pair.
+We randomly choose 50 pairs of source and destination nodes with distance more than 20 hops away for each pair.

 In our protocol, the distances between the closer landmarks are almost equal.
 Thus, the ARP found by the source node may have many different choices.
+Fig. 13 is an example.
 Routing from the source to the destination without coming across large holes may have many different paths.
 This means that the nodes in these paths can share the load of forwarding data from the source to the destination while the ARP is randomly chosen by the source.
 This is one of our advantages in finding nodes to be landmarks which are uniformly distributed in the network.
 In addition, the routing paths from the source to the destination and the reply from the destination to the source are different due to them having different ARPs.
 On the other hand, while routing across large holes, the boundary nodes were chosen as frequent relay nodes.
-Fig. 4.3 shows the hot spots in the network with 50 pairs of randomly chosen sources and destinations.
-Note that the different colors represent different traffic loads: green (5-7 transit paths), pink (8-10 transit paths), red (11-13 transit paths), and black (≥ 13 transit paths).
+Fig. 14 shows the hot spots in the network with 50 pairs of randomly chosen sources and destinations.
+Note that, the different colors represent different traffic loads: green (5-7 transit paths), pink (8-10 transit paths), red (11-13 transit paths), and black ( $\geq$ 13 transit paths).
 The black nodes are the most overloaded, and there are only 3 black nodes in our HVC protocol.
-But, the number of black nodes in the GPSR is 14, almost 5 times that of our protocol.
+However, the number of black nodes in the GPSR is 14, almost 5 times of our protocol.
 This simulation result shows that the nodes near the boundary also share the loads in our HVC protocol.
 When a packet gets stuck in the GPSR, it is forwarded along the boundary of a hole until greedy forwarding becomes possible again.
-So the nodes in the boundary of the hole are overloaded.
-But our HVC protocol can reflect the connectivity between nodes and the routing path, which is related to the landmarks in the ARP.
-Thus, the nodes near the boundary of the holes can share the load of the forwarding data evenly.
+Thus, the nodes in the boundaries of the holes are overloaded.
+But our HVC protocol can reflect the connectivity between nodes and the routing path, which is related to the landmarks in ARP.
+So the nodes near the boundaries of the holes can share the load of the forwarding data evenly.
 To sum up, our protocol can find a load-balancing routing path to its destination whether or not this path comes across holes or not.